- General Information

 - Preferred Citation

 - ICFA is located on the 2nd floor of the Dumbarton Oaks Research Library.

-- Materials are available for research by appointment Monday through Friday 9 AM - 12 PM and 1 PM - 5 PM.
+- Materials are available for research by appointment only Monday through Friday 9 AM - 12 PM and 1 PM - 5 PM.

 - Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use the archival collections in ICFA.
 Guests are not permitted.